michalpkopec/michalpkopec.github.io/projects/project-2.md

 - Multi-tenant and multi-branch architecture
 - Interfaces and messages of the application available in English and Spanish
 - Granular access controls for different groups of users
-- Optimized for the monitor resolution of 1280x800
+- Optimized for resolution of 1280x800 pixels

 ## Requirements for specific areas of the application